juangamella/ges/README.md

 The tests can be run with `make test`.
 You can add `SUITE=<module_name>` to run a particular module only.
 There are, however, additional dependencies to run the tests.
 You can find these in [`requirements_tests.txt`](requirements_tests.txt).

+**Test modules**

-The test modules are in the sub package `ges.test`, in the directory `ges/test`.
+They are in the sub package `ges.test`, in the directory `ges/test/`.
 They are

-   - `ges.test.test_decomposable_score`: tests for decomposable score base class.
+   - `test_decomposable_score.py`: tests for decomposable score base class.
-   - `ges.test.test_gauss_bic`: tests for the gaussian bic score.
+   - `test_gauss_bic.py`: tests for the gaussian bic score.
-   - `ges.test.test_operators`: tests for the insert, delete and turn operators.
+   - `test_operators.py`: tests for the insert, delete and turn operators.
-   - `ges.test.test_pdag_to_cpdag`: tests the conversion from PDAG to CPDAG, which is applied after each application of an operator.
+   - `test_pdag_to_cpdag.py`: tests the conversion from PDAG to CPDAG, which is applied after each application of an operator.
-   - `ges.test.test_utils`: tests the other auxiliary functions    - `ges.test.test_vs_pcalg`: compares the output of the algorithm vs. that of `pcalg` for randomly generated graphs.
+   - `test_utils.py`: tests the other auxiliary functions    - `ges.test.test_vs_pcalg`: compares the output of the algorithm vs. that of `pcalg` for randomly generated graphs.

 ## Feedback